THE SECRETS OF THE FBI

 Revealing the Secrets of the World's Most Powerful Spy Agency

-The special value of Inside the CIA is that it gives a picture of the CIA today...The picture balances CIA's warts with its accomplishments... —William E. Colby, former CIA director
+The special value of Inside the CIA is that it gives a picture of the CIA today...The picture balances CIA's warts with its accomplishments...—William E. Colby, former director of Central Intelligence

 ESCAPE FROM THE CIA